kirui93/MasterThesis/README.md

 The results and discussions of the models are asmcontained in Chapter 6 of the thesis.
 Not all the results from the models are discussed but the most important results in the thesis are included.

+#### CSV files

+The CSV files in the repository are automatically created and saved by the programs themselves.
+So no need to worry!

+##### HAPPY CODING!!!!!